uswds/uswds-site/pages/patterns/create-a-profile/gender-identity-and-sex.md

 - <strong>Use proper labels and attributes.</strong> Each radio button should have a `<label>`.
 Associate the two by matching the label's `for` attribute to the input's `id` attribute.
 - <strong>Customization.</strong> As you customize, make sure you follow [accessibility guidelines for form templates]({{ site.baseurl }}/templates/form-templates/) and the [accessibility guidelines for form controls]({{ site.baseurl }}/components/form/).

 {:.site-component-section-title}
+## Provide pattern feedback
+### Help update and improve this pattern by sharing your feedback

+{:.usa-content-list}
+- <a href="https://github.com/uswds/uswds/discussions">Join Github discussion</a> about the Gender identity and sex pattern.
+- <a href="https://github.com/uswds/uswds/issues">View open issues</a>  for the Gender identity and sex pattern.
+- <a href="mailto:uswds@gsa.gov">Contact the USWDS team</a> for more support with the Gender identity and sex pattern.

+{:.site-component-section-title}
 ## Related components, patterns, and templates